Vol. III - Appendix K

 Mary's death has not been located.

-William Frederick Charles Jarman and Daisy Mabel Gent.
+William Frederick Charles Jarman & Daisy Mabel Gent.

 William Frederick Jarman was baptised on 12 June 1881 at Herstmonceux, the son of William Frederick Jarman and Dorcas Barton.